yinfredyue/yinfredyue.github.io2/_posts/2021-03-25-[3]-buffer-pool-manager.md

     // 1.
 Ask disk manager to allocate a new page P;
     // 2.
 If all pages in the buffer pool is pinned, return nullptr;
     // 3.
 Pick a victim page V from the free list or the replacer.
 Evict V;
     // 4.
-Zero out V's correspoinding frame in memory, and add P to page table.
+Zero out V's correspoinding frame in memory, pin the page, and add P to page table.
   }

   /* Deletes a page from the buffer pool. */